West Virginia Personal Injury Claim FAQs

 Do I have a Personal Injury Case?

-To have a personal injury case under West Virginia law, you generally must have been injured by the negligence or other misconduct of a another person, corporation, government, or entity.
-Negligence is when an individual fails to use reasonable care and someone gets injured or dies as a result.
-The negligent party, and usually their insurance carrier, is then responsible for the injured party’s losses.
+To have a personal injury case under West Virginia law, you generally must have been injured by the negligence or misconduct of another person, corporation, government, or organization.
+Negligence is generally when an individual fails to use reasonable care under the circumstances.
+The negligent party, and usually their insurance carrier, is then responsible for the injured party’s losses, which are also called damages.

 Who Will Pay My Personal Injury Claim?

 Technically, the person or entity, known as a defendant, who negligently injured you is responsible for paying for your injuries and other losses.
-In reality though, insurance companies or self-insured corporations pay almost all personal injury claims.
+In reality, though, about 99% of the time an insurance company is the one that pays your personal injury claim.
+For example, in West Virginia, all drivers are required to maintain a minimum amount of bodily injury insurance in case they negligently injure another driver, passenger or pedestrian.

 How Much is My Personal Injury Case Worth?

-The general rule in West Virginia is that you should recover enough money from the defendant or defendant’s insurer to make you whole; in other words, enough compensation to put you in as good of position as you were before the accident or injury.
+The general rule in West Virginia is that you should recover enough money from the defendant or defendant’s insurer to make you whole.
+In other words, you should recover enough compensation to put you in as good of a position as you were before the accident or injury.
 This is called compensatory damages.

 Some common compensatory damages include: